PhD 1995, New York University

 Associated Faculty in Romance Languages and Literatures

-Transitional Spaces in Postwar Cinemas; Bresson Against Cinema; Barthes Text Image; The Face on Film; The Cinema of Jean Renoir; Methods and Issues in Cinema Studies; Questions of Realism in Cinema; Tropes of Film Theory; Neorealism: Space, Culture, History; From La Dolce Vita to the Murder of Pasolini; Classical French Cinema; Surrealism & Cinema; The Musical Film; Screening Shakespeare; Human Being and Citizen College Core.
+Transitional Spaces in Postwar Cinemas; Bresson Against Cinema; Barthes Text Image; The Face on Film; The Cinema of Jean Renoir; Methods and Issues in Cinema Studies; Realisms; Poetics and Rhetoric of Cinema; Neorealism: Space, Culture, History; From La Dolce Vita to the Murder of Pasolini; Surrealism & Cinema; The Musical Film; Screening Shakespeare; Human Being and Citizen College Core.

 Selected recent publications: